methaveelu/GA-proj-1-MTV/README.md

 }
 ```

-* Another function called 'moveEnemies' will access the enemy location array
+* Another function called 'moveEnemies' will access the enemy location array and shift the enemy location to the left as long as its left property is more than zero.